 Whilst you wait for your professional CV, do a bit of research to find the boards relevant to your sector and goals.
 You could even begin the registration process so that all you need to do is upload your final CV when it arrives.

 Audit your online presence

 That doesn't mean you should remove all traces of personality!
-Just make sure there are no major faux pas present that could come back to haunt you, and check your privacy settings if you're unsure.
+Just make sure there are no major faux pas present that could come back to haunt you and check your privacy settings if you're unsure.

 LinkedIn is a great space for networking and job hunting, so spend a fair chunk of your social media audit making sure that your profile is complete and presenting the very best version of your career.
-TopCV can help you with this if you're unsure what's required.
+TopCV can help you with this if you're unsure of what's required.

 Start looking for jobs